Will Russia’s invasion affect gas prices in Wichita?

 In a news conference on Facebook Live, GasBuddy broke down what kind of impact the Russian invasion of Ukraine will have on Kansans who are stopping at the pump.

 “First and foremost, the price of oil took a big jump up today, which is hardly unexpected,” GasBuddy Head of Petroleum Analysis Patrick De Haan said.
-“Earlier this morning the price of oil had jumped as much as eight percent.”
+“Earlier this morning, the price of oil had jumped as much as 8%.”

 De Haan said that the price increase will “play out over the next several days” and also said that the price will likely rise slowly over the next few weeks, as much as five to 15 cents per gallon in some areas.